dusanlazic/dusanlazic.github.io/_posts/2022-10-28-hacktheboo-web-challenges.markdown

 FLUSH PRIVILEGES;
 ```

-I opened the app in FireFox and there was this website about (not so) spooky pumpkin facts.
+I opened the app in Firefox and there was this website about (not so) spooky pumpkin facts.

 ![](/uploads/{{ page.permalink }}/ss20.png)